saasykit/laravel-open-graphy/README.md

 - `chrome_binary`: Based on the browser you installed, you can set the `chrome_binary` to either `chrome` or `chromium`.
 You can also leave it set as null to allow auto discovery of the binary.
 You can also provide the full path to the binary.
 - `open_graph_image`: The settings for the final generated open graph image.
 - `image`: The path (relative to the public directory) or URL to the image to be added to the open graph image.
+- `fallback_open_graph_image`: The path (relative to the public directory) or URL to the image to be used as a fallback if the open graph image cannot be generated.
 - `logo`: The settings for the logo to be added to the open graph image.
 - `render_timeout`: The maximum time to wait for the screenshot to render before failing.
 - `screenshot`: The settings for the screenshot to be added to the open graph image.